- Oct. 95 - Jan. 96 : Outlaw Immortalz supergroup album sessions.

 - Dennis Edwards - "Don't Look Any Further" (melody)

 - 1995/10/24-30 (Lil' Malik added ?).
 Remixed in Better Dayz (2002, Amaru).
 Mr. Malik (of the group Illegal) is featured in the albums of Snoop Dogg (93), Warren G (94) and Dogg Pound (95).
 So why not with 2Pac ?
 His part is said to have been added a few days after the other but the mixes without him could be fanmade.
-There is an unfinished mix with Nanci Fletcher singing during each verse, and a more advanced mix without but with an uncomplete Malik's ending.
-The song will reappear in Outlawz 1st LP tracklists, cf. Immortalz, eventually in a Johnny J remix version without Syke and with a new chorus.
+There is an unfinished mix with Nanci Fletcher singing during each verse, and a more advanced mix without but with a fall down during Malik's speaking verse (maybe made for Lil' Homies intermediary project).
+The song will reappear in Outlawz 1st LP tracklists, cf. Immortalz, eventually in a Johnny J remix version without Syke.

 - Samples :